AU-HC/electionguard-sandbox-go/README.md

-- [ ] implement efficient way to verify checks
+- [ ] Refactor the way the array of big.Ints is created when creating the hashed challenge
 - [ ] Should probably test encrypt/decrypt
-- [ ] maybe move modular arithmetic to another package?